MAIF/shapash/docs/tutorials/tuto-plot02-contribution_plot.rst

 Violin or Scatter plot?
 -----------------------

-contribution_plot displays a scatter point if the number of distinct values of the feature is greater than 10.
-You can change this parameter
+*contribution_plot* displays a scatter point if the number of distinct values of the feature is greater than 10.
+You can change this usin *violin_maxf* parameter :
-violin_maxf:

 .. code:: ipython